chain-shield/tokencheck-subscriptions/src/api_subs/README.md

    - Handler: `post_webhook` in `routes/pay.rs`
    - Services: `construct_event` and `process_webhook_event` in `services/pay.rs`

+### Server-to-Server API

+The server-to-server API provides endpoints for other microservices to interact with the subscription system:

+1. **Create Stripe Customer**
+   - Endpoint: `POST /api/server/create-customer`
+   - Handler: `create_customer` in `routes/server_calls.rs`
+   - Service: `create_customer` in `common/stripe.rs`
+   - Description: Creates a new Stripe customer with the provided first name, last name, and email
+   - Authentication: None (internal API)

 ## Route Mounting

 The `mount.rs` file provides functions to mount the API routes: